m-combinator/reactjs.org/content/docs/forms.md

 ## Handling Multiple Inputs

-When you need to handle multiple controlled `input` elements, you can add a `name` attribute to each element and let the handler function choose what to do based on the value of `event.target.name`.
+When you need to handle multiple controlled `input` elements, you can add a `name` attribute to each element and let the handler function choose what to do based on the value of `event.target.type`.

 For example: